Cyclone Bola: New Zealand

 Crop and stock losses were high and among the thousands of people who fled three people died when their car was washed away by floodwaters.
 The government responded with Michael Bassett, the Minister of Civil Defence, flying to Gisborne on 8 March in an air force plane (the airport was closed to normal passenger flights).
 There he met with Colin Moyle, the Minister of Agriculture, to organise restoring water and food supplies to the area.
-On 11 March the Prime Minister, David Lange, flew in an air force helicopter to areas north of Gisborne to accompany a mission to drop supplies to stranded people.
+On 11 March, Prime Minister David Lange flew in an air force helicopter to areas north of Gisborne to accompany a mission to drop supplies to stranded people.
 At the final destination Lange famously was met by a farmers wife wearing a pink nightgown and gumboots who burst into tears of relief when presented with an aid package by Lange.
 After regular warm summer weather resumed, with fresh running water connection still not fully reestablished, a health scare developed.
 Lange insisted on having a member of his personal staff in Gisborne, which inadvertently cut across lines of command established by Ed Latter, the Director of Civil Defence, causing confusion.
 After the dissipation of the cyclone a rebuilding effort was begun in Gisborne which benefitted the town.
 Agriculture losses amounted to $90 million and the government's repair bill was more than $111 million.

-Due to the effects of Cyclone Bola, many farms in Taranaki converted from horticulture to dairy farming.
+Many farms in Taranaki converted from horticulture to dairy farming.